dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

    - [Meshing And Running The Thermal Analysis](#Meshing-And-Running-The-Thermal-Analysis)
    - [Summary](#Summary)
 4. [Ensuring Package Reliability: Testing and Performance Validation](#Ensuring-Package-Reliability-Testing-and-Performance-Validation)
+   - Introduction to Package Testing and Electrical Functionality Checks
+   - Reliability and Performance Testing of Semiconductor Packages
+5. Package Design and Modeling: Building a Semiconductor Package from Scratch

 ## Packaging Evolution: From Basics to 3D Integration